isa-group/Pricing4SaaS/README.md

 ## Structure

-The labpack contains three main folders:
+The labpack contains five main folders:

 - **datasets**: contains the .xlsx dataset file consumed by the notebook to extract results.
 It is contains the analyses conducted on thirteen distinct SaaS platforms annually, spanning from 2019 to 2023.
 - **model**: which is divided into another two: